Please do not quote from this webpage, which is under construction.

 Sources: R298,p131; R297,p316; see links for info + pictures on the internet:

-Henri le Sidaner (1862-1939):
+Sidaner, Henri le (1862-1939):

-1884: attends the École des Beaux-Arts; is pupil of Cabanel.
+He attended in 1884 the École des Beaux-Arts; was a pupil of Cabanel.
 Influenced by the impressionist painting style.
-From 1894/96-1900 a Symbolist period.
-Works from his memory.
-Makes harmonic, melancholic visions of nature.
-Renders the mistery of every day life.
-Exhibits at the Salon (SdAF) (1887-1893), at the SNBA (1894 onwards), La Libre Esthétique (1898 + 1902), the Société Nouvelle (1900-22).
-Since 1930 member and since 1937 chairman of the Académie des Beaux-Aarts.
+Painted in Etaples from 1882-93.
+From 1894/96-1900 he had a Symbolist period.
+Worked from his memory.
+Maked harmonic, melancholic visions of nature.
+Rendered the mistery of every day life.
+Used the divisionist technique for a tradional approach rendering women in faintly lighted gardens and landscapes shrouded in a mysterious haze.
+Received a travel grant in 1891 and visited Italy and Holland.
+Exhibited at the Salon (SdAF) (1887-1893), at the SNBA (1894 onwards), La Libre Esthétique (1898 + 1902), the Société Nouvelle (1900-22).
+At the Exposition Universelle in 1900 he received a 3rd class medal.
+Since 1930 member and since 1937 chairman of the Académie des Beaux-Arts.

-Wubben (1975=R298); Yann Farinaux-Le Sidaner (2018=R297).
+Schurr&Cabanne (2008=R9); Wardwell Lee (1988=R56); Wubben (1975=R298); Yann Farinaux-Le Sidaner (2018=R297).

 Citation: Please do not quote from this webpage, which is under construction.
 The information is incomplete and maybe partly incorrect.

 Note: other artists will be added in the future.